godotengine/godot-docs/getting_started/scripting/visual_script/nodes_purposes.rst

 .. image:: img/visual_script_disconnect.gif

-This may seem strange at the beginning, but it happens because *Data Ports* are 1:N (A single output port can connect to many inputs), while *Sequence Ports* are N:1 (Many sequence outputs can be connected to a single input).
+This may seem strange at first, but it happens because *Data Ports* are 1:N (A single output port can connect to many inputs), while *Sequence Ports* are N:1 (Many sequence outputs can be connected to a single input).